 Eightball #1-23 by Daniel Clowes.

-I was very curious about how re-reading Eightball would be.
+I was very curious about how re-reading Eightball would feel like.
 I read Clowes’ latest (very acclaimed) book Patience a few months back, and I thought it was crap.
 (There.
 I’ve now statistically alienated about 97% of potential readers of this blog article.)
 It was so bad that it started me wondering whether perhaps nothing Clowes had ever done had ever been any good.

 Was Clowes nothing more than an empty stylist, and (these days) not a very good stylist, either?